 routine still treats its jars as unnamed-module code on a class path, as before.

-The SQL generator can now respect the implicit ordering constraints among user-defined types and functions that either use the types or are used in their definitions, which can eliminate many provides
+user-defined types and functions that either use the types or are used in their

 /requires

-annotation elements that had to be added by hand for PL/Java 1.5.
-The reduction in boilerplate needed for a realistic example can be seen by comparing the annotated version of Bear Giles’s pljava-udt-type-extension
+that had to be added by hand for PL/Java 1.5.
+The reduction in boilerplate

-example at this commit (pre-1.6) and this one (1.6.0).
+this commit (pre-1.6) and this one (1.6.0).

 PL/Java 1.6 can declare functions that can be called from SQL with varying numbers of arguments.
 Example code is provided.